proksee-project/proksee-cmd/docs/developer/assemble/assemble.md

 Creates a fast assembly strategy using the information gathered during the pre-assembly stage.
 The sequencing platform, estimated species, and read quality are provided to the expert system, which creates a fast assembly strategy using this information.

-It is possible that the expert system will decide that the best course of action is to terminate the pipeline because the provided information suggests no good assemble can be produced.
+It is possible that the expert system will decide that the best course of action is to terminate the pipeline because the provided information suggests no good assembly can be produced.
 This might happen if the read quality after filtering remains too low, or if there are too many major species present in the reads, suggesting major contamination.

 ### Assemble

 Assembles the reads by executing the fast assembly strategy.
-Currently, this will always involve using the SKESA assembler0.
+Currently, this will always involve using the SKESA assembler.
 However, it is possible to expand to other assemblers in the future.

 ### Evaluate Contamination